noureddin/quran-pages/README.md

 - `2/data/marginwords.json`: a JSON file whose root element is an object whose keys are 1-based page numbers that have white-background words in the margin as hints for reciting.
   The values are an object,
-  whose `idx` key has the index of the corresponding word in `2/data/words.json` in the page, and whose `dim` key has a dimension tuple exactly like `2/data/words.json`.
+  whose `index` key has the index of the corresponding word in `2/data/words.json` in the page, and whose `inner` and `outer` keys have dimension tuples exactly like `2/data/words.json`, where `inner` is the rectangle to be erased (painted over by the margin color), and `outer` is the slightly bigger rectangle that includes the border, to be shown (copied from the original image of the page).

   Note: "words" have a white background and are inside the page, "margins" have a yellowish background and are outside the page (and there is only one margin in a given page),